 Who is it for?

-- NHS staff responsible for patients in hospital (including critical care) and long-term residential care settings (including primary care healthcare professionals)
+- NHS staff caring for patients in hospital (including critical care) and long-term residential care settings (including primary care healthcare professionals)

-- Adults in long-term residential care or a nursing home who have, or are at high risk of developing, delirium; their family and carers
+- Adults in hospital, long-term residential care or a nursing home who have, or are at high risk of developing, delirium; their family and carers

 Guideline development process

-This guideline was previously called delirium: diagnosis, prevention and management.
+This guideline was previously called delirium: prevention, diagnosis and management.

 The recommendations in this guideline represent the view of NICE, arrived at after careful consideration of the evidence available.
 When exercising their judgement, professionals and practitioners are expected to take this guideline fully into account, alongside the individual needs, preferences and values of their patients or the people using their service.
 It is not mandatory to apply the recommendations, and the guideline does not override the responsibility to make decisions appropriate to the circumstances of the individual, in consultation with them and their families and carers or guardian.